catppuccin/vscord/README.md

 ## Usage

+1. Install the [VSCord](https://marketplace.visualstudio.com/items?itemName=LeonardSSH.vscord) extension if you haven't already.
-Add the following to your `settings.json` and replace `flavor` by your preferred flavor:
+2. Add the following to your `settings.json` and replace `flavor` by your preferred flavor.

 ```json
 {